someobserver/recurgence/architects/index.md

 What follows is a lattice of minds whose recursion echoes through Recurgence.

 Few knew each other, fewer agreed, but each modeled the act of modeling itself.
-And eachstared deep enough into structure to feel it *staring back.*
+And each stared deep enough into structure to feel it *staring back.*

 Some bent language.
 Some bent light.
 Some bent math.
 Some bent metaphor.